Costs of furniture 1938-1940s in SE England

 The sheets were almost certainly double ones as my parents had a double bed and I was only a baby in a cot at the time.
 The fact that they were sold as a pair reflects the fact that beds were always made up with a bottom sheet, a top sheet, blankets and possibly an eiderdown.
 Duvets were unheard of at the time among ordinary people.

 The receipt is on professionally printed paper and the cost is handwritten.
-It appears that it is a carbon copy, as carbon copies were always dark blue.
+It appears that it is a carbon copy, as print on carbon copies was always dark blue.

 Costs of carved oak wall clock